chaiabillan/chaia-billan-capstone-client/README.md

 Sprint 2
 Saturday March 23 - Monday March 25
-- Implement features for generating chef cards and accessing emergency phone numbers.
+- Implement back and front-end feature for accessing emergency phone numbers.
-- Build community forum functionality for posting and browsing user-generated content.
+- Build front and back-end community forum functionality for posting and browsing user-generated content.

 Sprint 3
 Tuesday March 26 - Thursday March 28
-- Develop comprehensive travel guide section with tips and resources for allergy-safe dining.
+- Develop comprehensive travel guide section with tips and resources for allergy-safe traveling.
-- Integrate menu and label translation tips feature.
+- Create About the Author section - write bio and import photos
+- Integrate use params into resources directory section for functionality of which resource is showing.

 Sprint 4
 Friday March 29 - Sunday March 31
-- Finalize external resources directory and educational content sections.
+- Finalize front end design for optimal user experience.
 - Implement authentication functionality for user profiles (if time permits).

 Monday April 1